An FAQ on Research Data Management and Data Ownership

 Most funders have requirements on data management planning and data publication.
 We have compiled details for NWO/STW, Horizon 2020, ZonMw, NSF and RCUK on this support page.

-Zanran is a service that scans the public internet for webpages that look as if they contain numerical data or statistics.
+- Zanran is a service that scans the public internet for webpages that contain numerical data or statistics.

 Doing my research - managing current data